 A year-long program is available at two universities: the University of Bologna for Italian language and cultural studies, and the University of Commerce Luigi Bocconi in Milan offering courses exclusively in business and economics taught in Italian or English.

 An overview for the following programs is available at the Berkeley Study Abroad website.

 - Fall or Spring: Bologna, Florence, Milan, Rome

 - Year-long (Fall and Spring): Bologna

-Internships are also available in Bologna and in Rome in a wide variety of fields such as business, teaching English, translation work, health, broadcasting, apprenticeships with local artists and much more.
+Internships are also available in Bologna, Florence, and Rome in a wide variety of fields such as business, teaching English, translation work, health, broadcasting, apprenticeships with local artists and much more.
 For more information, select from the links below.